github/docs/content/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication.md

 {% data variables.product.product_name %} requires the `NameID` element even if other attributes are present.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-saml-for-enterprise-iam/saml-configuration-reference#saml-attributes)."

-{% data variables.product.product_name %} creates a mapping between the `NameID` from the IdP and the username {% ifversion ghae %}in{% else %}on{% endif %} {% data variables.location.product_location %}, so the `NameID` should be persistent, unique, and not subject to change for the lifecycle of the user.
+{% data variables.product.product_name %} creates a mapping between the `NameID` from the IdP and the username on {% data variables.location.product_location %}, so the `NameID` should be persistent, unique, and not subject to change for the lifecycle of the user.

 {% ifversion ghes %}
 {% note %}